-The JMU Applied Laboratory, operated by the Department of Communication Sciences and Disorders, provides evaluation and clinical instruction services for individuals with speech, language and hearing problems.
-The priority for services offered through this clinical teaching laboratory is determined by the needs of practica students.
-Appointments for a consultation or evaluation may be made by any member of the university community or the general public.
-Professional services are provided by certified speech-language pathologists and audiologists who supervise the practica of students.
+The JMU Applied Laboratory, operated by the Department of Communication Sciences and Disorders, provides evaluation and clinical intervention services for individuals with speech, language and hearing problems.
+The priority for services offered through this clinical teaching laboratory is determined by the needs of practicum students.
+Appointments for a consultation or evaluation may be made by any member of the general public or university community.
+Professional services are provided by expert certified speechlanguage pathologists and audiologists who supervise the practicum of students.